MrCCampbell/milestone-project-2/README.md

 - Git committed "Checked HTML code for errors."
 - Checked CSS and JS code for errors.
 - Git committed "Checked CSS and JS code for errors."
+- Added credits to readme.
+- Git committed "Added credits to readme."

 ### Testing